To make detention time more productive, the Cebu Provincial Detention and Rehabilitation Center (CPDRC) launched its bag-making program last Friday.

 “The income may not be big, but at least, we earned something which we can use for buying our basic needs such as soap,” Adonis Comendador said in Cebuano.

 With six electric sewing machines, the CPDRC tapped the help of the Technical Education and Skills Development Authority to teach inmates on how to sew tarpaulins into grocery bags.
 So far, there are nine detainees who are part of the program.

 The inmates will turn pre-campaign billboard tarpaulins into tents.

 The CDPRC has three existing livelihood programs: a bakery and automobile repair and maintenance shop are as well as a facility for making house ornaments.

 As a way of showing her support and appreciation for the inmates’ valuable work, Jobel bought a miniature galleon, a ship used by explorers in 16th century, from the group of Alex Hugo, which makes decorative items for the house.

 Hugo was the former spokesperson of the transport group Nakahiusang Driver sa Sugbu Nadsu (Nadsu).
 Police arrested him in 2008 for illegal possession of firearms and for allegedly being a member of the New People’s Army.

-He said the decorative items are made of materials from discarded cardboard and papers hardened by mixing them with leftover rice.
-Colored plastic bottles and soft drink straws were also used for building miniatures.
+He said they make the decorative items from materials like discarded cardboard and papers, hardening them by mixing with leftover rice.
+They also use colored plastic bottles and soft drink straws for building miniatures.

-The group was scheduled to hold a three-day shoot at the CPDRC starting last Saturday for a flick that featured the life of a British national who was jailed in Thailand for three years.
+The group scheduled a three-day shoot at the CPDRC starting last Saturday for a flick that features the life of a British national jailed in Thailand for three years.